pingcap/tidb-operator/docs/references/tidb-backup-configuration.md

 ### `backupOptions`

-- The options that passed to [`mydumper`](https://github.com/maxbube/mydumper/blob/master/docs/mydumper_usage.rst#options)
+- The options that are passed to [`mydumper`](https://github.com/maxbube/mydumper/blob/master/docs/mydumper_usage.rst#options)
 - Default: "--chunk-filesize=100"

 ### `restoreOptions`

-- The options that passed to [`loader`](https://www.pingcap.com/docs-cn/tools/loader/)
+- The options that are passed to [`loader`](https://www.pingcap.com/docs-cn/tools/loader/)
 - Default: "-t 16"

 ### `gcp.bucket`

-- The GCP bucket name to store backup data
+- The name of the GCP bucket used to store backup data

+> **Note:**

-> **Note**: Once you set any variables under `gcp` section, the backup data will be uploaded to Google Cloud Storage, namely, you have to keep the configuration intact.
+> Once you set any variables under `gcp` section, the backup data will be uploaded to Google Cloud Storage, namely, you have to keep the configuration intact.

 ### `gcp.secretName`